-The top plate of the standard rural mailbox post has four tapped holes.
+The top plate of the standard mailbox post has four tapped holes.
 There are four 5/16" hex washer head bolts provided with the post to attach the mailbox to the post.
-Open the front door of the mailbox and install the four hex washer head bolts through the four holes in the inside floor of the mailbox and through the four tapped holes on the top plate of the standard rural mailbox post.
+Open the locked front door and install the four hex washer head bolts through the four holes in the inside floor of the mailbox to the top plate of the standard mailbox post.